 The proposed historic district, which would encompass the Hot Corner area and the Morton Theatre, would prevent new student housing and other types of new development in the area.
 Most of the people who spoke during the meeting’s citizen input section voiced support for the district.

 “This part of Athens is as much my home as the place where I physically lay my head at night.
 I would not be sitting here behind this rail tonight if it were not for this part of downtown.”
 District 2 Commissioner Mariah Parker said.
 “I had to come to the western part of Downtown in order to find a place where myself and other young African-Americans could build community because we were not welcome in other parts of downtown.”

-Speakers who voiced support for the district included Historic Athens Executive Director Tommy Valentine, Athens Libertarian Party Chairwoman April Brown and Ciné Executive Director Pamela Kohn.
+Speakers who voiced support for the district included Historic Athens Executive Director Tommy Valentine and Ciné Executive Director Pamela Kohn.
+Athens Libertarian Party Chairwoman April Brown said she supported using other district designations such as entertainment and shopping districts, but raised questions about making the area a historic district.

 The Commission debated different proposals for a roundabout at West Broad Street and West Hancock Avenue area as part of the TSPLOST 2018 Project #13.
 In a 6-3 vote, the Commission approved option #6 as a concept and to prioritize keeping The Plaza within the current right-of-way, according to District 5 Commissioner Tim Denson.

 Additionally, several local constituents spoke on ACC’s prosperity package, advocating for more effective measures inside the program such as “baby bonds” to better build intergenerational wealth for minority communities in Athens.